andrewsinelnikov/MERNSnippet-How-To/task23/README.md

 Define a function to dispatch the action, where `id` is the product identifier, `total` is the quantity
   ![3](img/3.png) <br />
 Since product data is stored on the server, we need to communicate through the HTTP protocol.
 One way is to use [**Axios**](https://axios-http.com/docs/intro).
 Axios is a JS library based on Promise for making HTTP requests from node.js or XMLHttpRequests from the browser.<br />
-Import the library and make a request to get the data <br />
+Import the library and make a request to get the data (make sure you installed Axios)<br />
   ![4](img/4.png) <br />

   ```Javascript